 Caiden Steeves of Bartlett runs down the field after securing one of two interceptions versus Southbridge.
-Bartlett's Nay'Jean Holley fights for extra yards while carrying the football.

 Bartlett's Eric Manilut takes the handoff from Nay'Jean Holley.

-Sports Auburn keeps Tarantino Cup as Rockets top Leicester, 18-7
+Auburn keeps Tarantino Cup as Rockets top Leicester, 18-7 defensively to turn back Leicester for the Tarantino Cup, 18-7.
+The Auburn football team did enough both offensively and

+A pair of Auburn lineman block Leicester's Dominic DiLiddo.
 Auburn's Zach Wetzel looks for room to run the ball against Leicester's defense.
 LEICESTER - For the third straight year the Auburn varsity football team has defeated Leicester on Thanksgiving Day and, as a result, they have retained possession of the Tarantino Cup.

 The now three-yearold rivalry - played in part because of fallen police officer Ronald Tarantino's ties to both communities - was played at the Becker Field, and the Rockets topped the Wolverines, 18-7.
 Auburn defeated Leicester in 2021, 34-31, and again in 2022, 28-7.
 The Rockets finished their season with a record of 7-4, while the Wolverines wound up 3-8.